NecsusECS/Necsus/README.md

 ### Extending Tuples

-There will be times when you want to create the similar entities, but with slightly different overall sets of components.
+There will be times when you want to create similar entities, but with slightly different overall sets of components.
 You could use generics for this purpose, but Necsus has rules around the sort order of entities, so this doesn't always work.
 Instead, you can use the `extend` macro to combine two tuples into one.
 You can also use the `join` macro to create actual instances of a tuple that